 Students who choose not to follow these rules also choose not to have the privilege of eating in their classroom or at school.
 Parents will be informed that poor lunchtime choices are being made before a student is required to eat at home.

 In order to ensure the safety of our students, we ask that students who regularly stay for lunch bring a note if they are to go home for lunch.

 Students will not have access to microwaves.
-Please ensure that lunches can be eaten without being heated.

 Students may browse through the shelves, sit and read in the reading areas or familiarize themselves with the library computer programs.
 Our library technician provides support to students in many ways, such as assistance in research projects and book exchanges.